instantiator/consensus-chess-engine/docs/testing.md

 If the unit tests fail, the build will fail.
 This will effectively prevent deployment of a solution with any failing tests.

+## Feature tests

+The feature tests run against their own instances of `ConsensusChessNodeService` and `ConsensusChessEngineService`.

+They use a local sqlite database in place of the integration/production Postgres db, and mock out the social connections.

+This allows testing of each service's interactions without the dependency on an external social network or database.

+Both `ConsensusChessEngine/Dockerfile` and `ConsensusChessNode/Dockerfile` also run the feature tests during build.

+If the feature tests fail, the build will fail.
+This will effectively prevent deployment of a solution with any failing tests.

 ## Integration tests

 Integration tests are defined in the `ConsensusChessIntegrationTests` project.
 These tests require access to an operational integration instance, with a database, engine, and at least 1 node.